D-Alvarez-Berastegui/Operational_Fisheries_Oceanography/OOSTOP_APP/Readme.md

-Readme.txt of OOSTOP data adquisition Application Created by Diego Álvarez Berastegui and Carlos Trenc Español July-2018.
+Readme.txt of OOSTOP data adquisition Application Created by Carlos Trenc Español and Diego Álvarez Berastegui July-2018.

 A tool of the "Operational Oceanography for Sustainability and Conservation of Marine Top Predators (OOSTOP)"

-This shoftware is one of the results from the OOSTOP IMBER/CLIOTOP task team https://oostop.wixsite.com/oostop It facilitates accesing operational oceanography data from relevant servers.
+This shoftware is one of the results from the OOSTOP IMBER/CLIOTOP task team https://oostop.wixsite.com/oostop Coordinated by SOCIB (www.socib.es).
+It facilitates accesing operational oceanography data from relevant servers.
 First version is focused on data from COPERNICUS.
-NExt version will include models from SOCIB (www.socib.es)
+NExt version will include models from SOCIB

 Screenshot of the wellcome page